uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

 Laura Stark, Vanderbilt University Center for Medicine Health and Society, gave an ethnographic perspective on IRB decision-making.
-As an explanation for why IRBs reach different conclusions regarding the risk level of similar research, Stark suggested the concept of \"local precedents,\" or allowing past decisions to govern the evaluation of subsequent research.
+As an explanation for why IRBs reach different conclusions regarding the risk level of similar research, Stark suggested the concept of "local precedents," or allowing past decisions to govern the evaluation of subsequent research.
 Such precedents may lead to faster decisions and internal consistency, but they can be problematic for researchers working with multiple IRBs.
 Stark offered three strategies to work